Hey, fellow pet lovers!

-First on the list is bleach and is a very common household cleaning item, however, if you have pets, small children or simply want to live a long and healthy life then staying away from bleach, also known as chlorine is a good idea.
-If your pet manages to consume bleach, say you left a bottle out for a brief moment and your lovely puppy decided to bite through the bottle consuming a small amount, this could be very serious for your pet and potentially result in seizers, vomiting, diarrhoea and burns inside their mouth and throat depending on much much they’ve consumed.
+First on the list is bleach which is a popular household cleaning item.
+However, if you have pets, small children or simply want to live a long and healthy life, then staying away from bleach, also known as chlorine, is a good idea.
+For if your pet manages to consume bleach, say you left a bottle out for a brief moment and your lovely puppy decided to bite through the container, consuming a small amount, this could be very serious for your pet.
+Potentially result in seizers, vomiting, diarrhoea and burns inside their mouth and throat depending on much much they’ve consumed.
 Bleach is harmful to both ourselves and our pets and breathing in the fumes can result in respiratory problems.
-Bleach is found in many household cleaning products such as everyday cleaning products, toilet cleaners, kitchen cleaners and can also be purchased as basic bleach.
+Bleach, found in many household cleaning products such as everyday cleaning products, toilet cleaners and kitchen cleaners can also be purchased as basic bleach.

 2, Ammonia (Ammonium Hydroxide)

-Number two on our list to watch our for is ammonia, also commonly found in many cleaning products, as well as hair dye it is a very versatile chemical.
-However, just like we mentioned with bleach, ammonia can also have serious negative effects on not only yours but also your pets respiratory system if inhaled.
+Number two on our list to watch our for is ammonia, also commonly found in many cleaning products, as well as hair dyes as it is a very versatile chemical.
+However, just like we mentioned with bleach, ammonia can also have serious adverse effects on not only yours but also your pets respiratory system if inhaled.
 Ammonia is commonly found in cleaning products such as oven cleaners, window cleaners, floor cleaners and lots more.

 Third, on our list is formaldehyde which I’m sure many of you have heard of before as an embalming agent, it is also commonly used in many household cleaning products around the world.
-Just like the other items in the list this chemical can have a negative effect on our pets and cause skin and eye irritation, as well as respiratory problems due to it being released into the air once it has reached room temperature.
+Just like the other items in the list this chemical can harm our pets and cause skin and eye irritation, as well as respiratory problems due to it being released into the air once it has reached room temperature.
 Formaldehyde can be found in many household products such as everyday cleaning sprays and wipes, pet shampoos, plug-in air fresheners, cosmetics and lots more.

 The last to mention is phthalates which I’d never really heard about until writing today’s blog post.
-According to animal studies, phthalates which are a family of chemicals used to soften PVC plastics and used as solvents in many cosmetics, as well as various consumer products can cause various health problems/defects.
-Apparently, phthalates can cause damage to the liver, kidneys, lungs and reproductive systems, particularly the testicles according to animal studies.
-Phthalates may not be listed on the bottle but are normally under fragrances and shockingly they have been anticipated to be a human carcinogen based on sufficient evidence of carcinogenicity from studies in experimental animals, to learn more follow this link.
+According to animal studies, phthalates which are a family of chemicals used to soften PVC plastics and used as solvents in many cosmetics, as well as various consumer products can cause multiple health problems/defects.
+Phthalates can cause damage to the liver, kidneys, lungs and reproductive systems, particularly the testicles according to animal studies.
+Phthalates may not be listed on the bottle but are generally under fragrances, and shockingly they have been anticipated to be a human carcinogen based on sufficient evidence of carcinogenicity from studies in experimental animals, to learn more follow this link.

 Now that we know about a small handful of potentially dangerous chemicals used in everyday household cleaning products its time to move onto making a safe and effective pet-friendly natural spray for your home.
 For the original recipe as well as other natural cleaning recipes head over to Dogs Naturally Magazine.